 At Cigna, our 37,000 employees represent different cultures, beliefs and values, and we take an active, affirmative approach to ensure an appreciation of our individual and collective experiences, different ways of thinking and diverse communication styles.
 Cigna’s Leadership Team recognizes that individual differences represent a mosaic of opportunities, and diversity and inclusion as a long-term business strategy will help enable the future success of the company.
 Maintaining an open, welcoming environment, encourages a truly healthy workplace that improves the well-being of everyone whose life we touch around the globe – our employees, customers, business partners, and in the communities in which we serve.

 After all, at Cigna we recognize the whole person and define diversity in all of the ways we are different.
-This includes the traditional definitions of race, religion, gender, age, veteran status, national origin, ancestry, disability and citizenship, and extends also to non-traditional differences, such as work styles, preferred languages, education levels, sexual orientation, gender identity, marital status, domestic partner status and more.
+This includes the traditional definitions of race, color, religion, gender, age, veteran or military status, national origin, ancestry, disability and citizenship, and extends also to non-traditional differences, such as work styles, preferred languages, education levels, sexual orientation, genetic information, gender identity, marital status, domestic partner status, status with regard to public assistance, pregnancy (to include childbirth, lactation, and related medical conditions), and more.

 One of the ways that we support this open and welcoming environment is through our employee-led Colleague Resource Groups and Business Leadership Councils, where employees meet regularly to discuss ground-level concerns of specific demographics, such as individuals with disabilities, women, LGBT individuals, and Millennials (young adults), to name a few.
 Just in the past few years, Cigna Colleague Resource Groups have launched initiatives that increase the understanding of particular needs within our customer segments – as with the Hispanic Colleague Resource Group Whitepaper which was developed to help doctors and their staff to better understand the cultural and health needs of our Hispanic customers.